Universal momentum distributions for the spin-singlet NN channels

 • D. Case of coupled channels

-• The realistic $ NN $ interaction includes the tensor term, so that the above S-wave formalism could not be applied directly for such a case.
-However, a generalisation of the approach can be done.
+• The realistic $ NN $ interaction includes the tensor term, so the above S-wave formalism could not be applied directly for such a case.
+However, the approach can be generalized.

 (23)

 where $ N_S $ and $ N_D $ are the ANCs introduced in Eq.
 (3).
-It can be shown that this S-matrix has one eigenvalue with a non-zero residue at $ p = i \varkappa_d $ corresponding to the so-called eigenchannel representation [25].
+It can be shown that this S-matrix has one eigenvalue with a non-zero residue at $ p = {\rm i} \varkappa_d $, corresponding to the so-called eigenchannel representation [25].
 It seems that the procedure with a continuation to the bound-state pole can be applied and proved for one of the low-energy scattering states defined in this representation.
-Let's also note, that, at low positive energy, mixing in the S-matrix is very small, thus, the required momentum distribution can be calculated from the ordinary scattering wave function corresponding to the boundary condition with the incoming S-wave.
+Also note that at low positive energy, mixing in the S-matrix is very small; thus, the required momentum distribution can be calculated from the ordinary scattering wave function corresponding to the boundary condition with the incoming S-wave.

 Thus, within the above assumptions, one can write the following approximate relation between the momentum distributions found from the scattering wave function and from the deuteron bound-state wave function in case of the realistic interaction: